-In order for an agent to sell fixed annuities, they only need a Life Insurance license issued by their state of residence.
-Fixed annuities are primarily represented by five different products: single premium immediate annuities (SPIAs), longevity annuities (also called deferred income annuities or DIAs), fixed-rate annuities (also called multi-year guarantee annuities or MYGAs), qualified longevity annuity contracts (QLACs), and Fixed Index Annuities (FIAs).
+For an agent to sell fixed annuities, they only need a life insurance license issued by their state of residence.
+Fixed annuities are primarily represented by five different products: single premium immediate annuities (SPIAs), longevity annuities (also called deferred income annuities or DIAs), fixed-rate annuities (also called multi-year guarantee annuities or MYGAs), qualified longevity annuity contracts (QLACs), and fixed index annuities (FIAs).
 Fixed annuities are categorized as a life insurance product, so a life insurance license is all that is needed to solicit and sell these types of strategies.

-Annuities are regulated at the state level, and each state has their own department of insurance.
-The National Association of Insurance Commissioners is the governing body over all of the states.
-Variable annuities are considered to be a security, and so they are also overseen by the Securities Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA).
-It seems like a lot of oversight, but despite this oversight the annuity sales world is still considered the wild wild west where almost anything goes, especially concerning indexed annuities.
+Annuities are regulated at the state level, and each state has its own department of insurance.
+The National Association of Insurance Commissioners is the governing body that has jurisdiction over all of the states.
+Variable annuities are considered securities, and so they are also overseen by the Securities Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
+It seems like a lot of oversight, but the world of annuity sales is still considered something of a "wild west," where almost anything goes—especially concerning indexed annuities.